hannobraun/vndf-2016/README.md

 ## Initialization

-You need to check out all the submodules in vendor.
-Instead of doing that yourself, feel free to add a script that does this for you to scripts.
+You need to do this after cloning the repository.

+> ./scripts/init

 ## Start the server-side components